jacklam718/react-native-card-view/README.md

 - CardContent
 - CardAction

-You just pass the styles as an object and the key same as the component name
+You just pass the stytomles as an object and the key same as the component name

 ##### Just like the following
 ```javascript